SpektraSystems/Azure-Synapse-Analytic-Day/02-build-modern-dw-pipelines.md

 2. Right-click the table named `wwi_staging.Sale_CSharp`, and choose **New SQL Script** then **SELECT TOP 100 rows**.

-   > If you do not see the table, select the Actions ellipsis next to Tables, and then select **Refresh** from the fly-out menu.
+   > If you do not see the table, select the Actions ellipsis next to Tables and then select **Refresh** from the fly-out menu.

 3. Replace the existing query in the editor with the query below.